|

 The Gingerbread Lady centers on Evy Meara who was once a

-successful cabaret singer until her career hit the skids with her
+successful nightclub singer until her career hit the skids with her

-actor try to help her adjust to sobriety with a jolly birthday party.
+try to help her adjust to sobriety with a jolly birthday party.
+But

 relationships.
-Enter Lou Tanner, a former lover, who ends up giving
+Enter Lou Tanner, the abusive former boyfriend, who

-her a black eye.
-The party is a wash out, the "gingerbread lady"
+ends up giving her a black eye.
+The party is a wash out, the

-Plymouth Theatre on Broadway and was later rewritten by Neil Simon as the
+Theatre on Broadway and was later rewritten by Neil Simon as

 play has become a favourite scene study vehicle in acting classes and